Sharky90/100-days-of-code/r1-log.md

 // Day 92 January 14.
 Tuesday //

 Ok so I've decided on a another mini clone project that will have some similarities with other social sites.
 The end of the first round of the 100 days coding challenge is approaching ! 😀💻💪 #100DaysOfCode

+// Day 93 January 15.
+Wednesday //

+Getting some rest these days oh and I have just setup the Django powered webpage working but tomorrow will be setting up accounts for my next clone project.
+Happy coding everyone ! 😃💪💻
+#100DaysOfCode